 - Scoville test on Jalapeno pepper, 2500 and 8,000.

 - Scoville test on Serrano pepper, 10,000 and 23,000.

 - Scoville test on habanero pepper, 150,000 and 575,000

 This is an overview, as peppers themselves vary in hotness and flavor.

-Peppers when cleaned by cutting the end off and removing the seeds will be milder.
-Also Jalapeno peppers served at a restaurant, probably came in a jar in a form of pickling.
+Peppers, when cleaned by cutting the end off and removing the seeds, will be milder.
+Also, Jalapeno peppers served at a restaurant probably came in a jar in the form of pickling.

 The Carolina Ripper, a restaurant that serves this blistering red hot pepper, will have you sign a release paper, eliminating them from any liability that may arise.

 This pepper is so hot it comes in a special package to the restaurant and is handled specially when served.